jrief/django-formset/docs/source/installation.rst

 with :ref:`collections-with-siblings`, otherwise neither an "Add" nor a "Delete" button will be rendered.
 This style definition style sheet can be applied to all CSS frameworks.

-Only one JavaScript file has to be included into the head or body of the main template:

 .. rubric:: Include JavaScript

-Many components from Bootstrap require their own JavaScript.
-This can optionally be included in a very similar way as shown for the CSS above.
-One JavaScript file which always must be included is that one, providing the functionality of our web component:
+Only one JavaScript file must be included into the head or body of the main template.
+It is the file providing the functionality of our web component:

 .. code-block:: django